 Moudud Alam is an associate professor in microdata analysis at Dalarna University.

-Teresa Johansson is a research assistant at the Department of Animal Breeding and Genetics.
+Teresa Johansson is a research assistant at the Department of Animal Breeding and Genetics, SLU.

 Svenja Woudstra is a PhD student at the University of Copenhagen with Volker Krömker as main supervisor.

-Ida Hansson is a PhD student at SLU with Lars Rönnegård as main supervisor.
+Ida Hansson is a PhD student at SLU with Lars Rönnegård as the main supervisor.

-Lisa Beste is a communication officer at SLU.
+Lisa Beste is a communications officer at SLU.